March 6-8, 2019

 The registration fee is $109 per CSEA member.
 Registration closes February 1, 2019.
 Registration may be available onsite for $149 per person if space is still available.
 Be sure to register early as we expect to sell out prior to February 1st.

 Please Note: This conference is provided to CSEA members only.

 Book your room now for the 2019 California Paraeducator Conference!

 Rooms have been blocked at special rates on a space available-basis at the following hotels.
 The following rates do not include taxes.
 The cut-off date for hotel reservations at the reduced negotiated rates is February 12, 2019.
 Please make your reservation early as the blocks may sell out before the cut-off date.

 View Room Blocks and Housing Information

-The California Paraeducator Conference debuted in 1998 in Sacramento with about one hundred attendees.
+The Paraeducator Conference debuted in 1998 in Sacramento with about one hundred attendees.
 Since then, the annual conference has continued to grow, drawing well over a thousand attendees each year.

 The growth of the conference is a clear indication of the dedication paraeducators have to their profession and students.
 Districts also see the value in the professional training Paraeducators receive at the conference; many choosing to provide funding and paid work days for their Paraeducators to attend.